linl0030/IM4717-Project/README.md

 Total will be 6 categories of products sold on Hoffice, each category will have 3-5 products for demo purpose.
 Products information are all credited to IKEA.com.
-🖼 IMG converter (webp to jpg) https://ezgif.com/webp-to-jpg 📝 Pic naming for later use: three-digit-convention e.g.123.jpg : category 1, product 2 from category 1, 3rd size/color for product 1.
+🖼 IMG converter (webp to jpg) https://ezgif.com/webp-to-jpg 📝 Pic naming for later use: three-digit-convention with 1-indexing e.g.prod-123.jpg : category 1, product 2 from category 1, 3rd size/color for product 1.

 Total will be 6 categories of products sold on Hoffice, each category will have 3-5 products for demo purpose.
 Products information are all credited to IKEA.com.